MBCProject/mbc-markdown/command-and-control/command-control-comm.md

 C2 Communication
 ================
 All command and control malware uses client/server communication.
 The methods listed below can be used to capture explicit communication details.
+Remote file copy behavior is captured separately, as is done in ATT&CK - see [Remote File Copy](https://github.com/MBCProject/mbc-markdown/blob/master/command-and-control/remote-file-copy.md).

 Command and Control Communication relates to *autonomous* client/server communications, not commands that are provided to an adversary.
 Commands provided to an attacker should be captured under [Remote Commands](https://github.com/MBCProject/mbc-markdown/blob/master/execution/remote-commands.md) under the Execution objective.